Green's Point Lighthouse

 The Abnaki car ferry passing Macs Island with Green's Point Lighthouse visible on the far-right.

-Green's Point Lighthouse (sometimes previously termed Mascabin Point Lighthouse) is situated in L'etete on the Atlantic coast at the opening to Back Bay, New Brunswick, Canada.
+Green's Point Lighthouse (previously termed Mascabin Point Lighthouse and or L'etete Passage Light) is situated in L'etete on the Atlantic coast at the opening to Back Bay, New Brunswick, Canada.

-Established in 1879, and altered in 1903.
-Today it has an interpretative centre, and rents out the attached cottage to tourists to finance the upkeep of the historic site.
+Established in 1879, and altered in 1903, the lighthouse was automated in 1996 and ownership was transferred to Green's Point Light Station in 2008.
+It has an interpretative centre, and rents out the attached cottage to tourists to finance the upkeep of the historic site.
 Thousands of tourists visit the lighthouse annually.
+The lighthouse property has a museum, aquarium and salmon aquaculture site.
+The Canadian Coast Guard maintains a helipad station at Green's Point for search and rescue, as well as servicing lights, foghorns and Channel 14 VHF.

 In the summer of 1986, benthic algae research stations were set up across the region including at Green's Point.